haleyelena/474-Project/README.md

 These patients normally struggle to comply to their breathing exercises as the current solutions are not entertaining, don’t have any feedback, and have no aspects of entrainment.
 This repository contains all python code used to create the computer side software for the device.
-This ReadMe serves as an instrucition manual for how to successfully use and download the software in its current state.
+This ReadMe serves as an instruction manual for how to successfully use and download the software in its current state.

 ## Initial Software Setup Instructions